msr8/AMOGUS/README.md

 # Introduction
 <br>

-This is a very very shitposting type RPG(Role Playing Game) game based upon the famous multiplayer game called Among Us.
+This is a very very shitposting type RPG (Role Playing Game) based upon the famous multiplayer game called Among Us.
 In this game, you play as Yellow with Cyan, Red, and Blue.
 However there is an imposter among you who is trying to kill all of you.
 There are a total of 9 endings, in which 6 are bad, while 3 are good.
 Will you survive? or will you be a victim to the imposter?
 Play to find out!

 <br>